 Air filters are an easy switch.
-Replace them, even if they’ve been replaced recently, and vacuum around the air return.
+Replace them, even if they’ve been replaced recently, and vacuum with the mejor aspirador around the air return.
 It might even be necessary to take the grate down and wash it.
 If you have pets, this is a must do.
 Austin is very pet friendly, but people love their own pets, not other peoples.

 Bonus Tip: Write a Letter to the Next Buyer Telling Them Everything You Love About Your House

 You know your house better than anyone.
 You know where to get the best pizza.
 What grocery stores have the best selection.
 What amenities in your neighborhood you enjoyed the most.
 How many kids are on the street and what ages.
 How your kids loved walking to the park.
 These are all things that someone touring your house for the first time may not know and probably might want to know.
 Spend a few minutes writing a letter to the next buyer.
 Tell them everything you loved about your house, your neighbors and the area.
 Give them a reason to buy your house over the next one they see.
 Leave a stack on the kitchen counter.
 I promise, coming from your voice it will be much more believable than their Realtor’s.